- Location: Hawaii

 - Complete skills test (including vehicle inspection, basic control, and road skills): $50

-Depending on the type of commercial license you receive and the endorsements you earn for it, your CDL may come with one or more restrictions:
+Depending on the type of commercial license you receive and the endorsements you earn for it, your CDL may come with restrictions:

 - Code O: The CDL applicant is restricted from driving commercial vehicles with automatic transmissions.

 - Code X: If you have a "P" (passenger) endorsement , this restriction limits you to only driving B or C class commercial vehicles.

 - Code Y: Applies to those with a "P" endorsement who can only drive Class C vehicles.

 - Code Z: CDL holder cannot operate a Class A commercial vehicle with combination trailers.